Just relisted - she was off the market several months.

 Osprey A is fitted out for cruising.
 She is also suitable for twilight racing as she performs very well.

 Rig: Tall strong and powerful, double spreader rig with new mainsail cover.
 Either sloop or cutter set up.
 The entire rig - Mast boom, sails rigging was replaced about 15 years ago, it has had little use since then as my father is approaching 80.
-So the working sails are 15 years old, but have been under UV protection the whole time.
+So the working sails are 15 years old, but have been under UV protection the whole time and are in great condition.
 Triple reef points on mainsail.

 The standing rigging uses Sta-Lok (Reusable swag less terminals) So to replace the standing rigging, you just need to buy a roll of wire and do one piece at a time.

-Equipment: Kubota 30 Hp diesel motor (getting serviced) with drippless shaft bearing and a Hydrolign three bladed feathering propeller, electric anchor winch with plenty of chain and a 15 kg Rocna anchor, Inflatable hypalon Avon dinghy with Oars and pump, Solar panels, Horse Shoe life ring; man overboard rescue sling, Fittings for on deck life raft.
-(Great Circle raft itself is out of date); Main anchor (Rocna 35 lb (15kg), spare CQR 35 lb), Lots of 3/8'' gal short link chain.
+Equipment: Kubota Diecon 26.5 Hp diesel motor with dripless shaft bearing and a Hydrolign three bladed feathering propeller, electric anchor winch with plenty of chain and a 15 kg Rocna anchor, Inflatable hypalon Avon dinghy with Oars and pump, Solar panels, Horse Shoe life ring; man overboard rescue sling, Fittings for on deck life raft.
+Main anchor (Rocna 35 lb (15kg), spare CQR 35 lb), Lots of 3/8'' gal short link chain.
 Spares for all kinds of useful things will go with the boat.

 Interior: Chart table over freezer; Galley with methylated two burner stove, sink, fridge/freezer, crockery & cutlery; Double forward berth, one quarter-berth, two settee berths.
 The dining table lowers to make a double berth which incorporates one of the settees.
 Main cabin berths are fitted with lee cloths; book cases; stereo; enclosed toilet with basin.